 Tdh is a courageous and innovative organisation that endeavours to keep abreast of children’s actual needs and to work as closely as possible with those on the ground despite being the largest organisation of its kind in Switzerland.

-I’m really grateful to be part of such a dedicated a team; it is both inspiring and motivating.
-My work allows me to be creative and to apply my skills, while having a positive impact on the lives of children and their families.
+I’m grateful and proud to be part of this committed and extremely professional team; it is both inspiring and motivating.
+I also consider myself lucky, as my work allows me to apply my skills and to be creative, while having a positive impact on the lives of children and their families.

 I started working for Terre des hommes (Tdh) in May 2009 as part of a project to protect children living and working in mines and quarries.
 Everyone told me I was crazy, that a woman shouldn’t be working in a such a rough environment full of degenerates.
 To tell the truth, I was pretty apprehensive on my first day.
 It was the first time I had been to a traditional gold mine.
 I rode about 100km through the bush by myself, but when I got there I immediately understood Tdh’s cause.
 The children were living in terrible conditions and many of them were fending for themselves.
 I saw 5-year-old children playing alongside their mothers.
 They were covered in dust and could easily have come into contact with the toxic products being used by the adults.